Multivessel Revascularization in STEMI PCI Patients

 The authors concluded that complete revascularization at the index procedure or as a staged procedure was associated with a reduction of MACE due to reduction in urgent revascularization with no difference between the three strategies.

 This study reports that a complete revascularization strategy at the index procedure or as a staged procedure whether during the hospitalization or after discharge was associated with a reduction in the risk of MACE.
 Lower MACE was driven primarily by a reduction in the risk of urgent revascularization.
 Additional trials are needed to determine the impact of complete revascularization on hard endpoints such as the risk of all-cause mortality and spontaneous reinfarction.
 Two ongoing prospective trials, COMPARE ACUTE and COMPLETE, will provide additional insight on this important clinical issue.

-Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Prevention, Aortic Surgery, Cardiac Surgery and Arrhythmias, Interventions and ACS, Interventions and Coronary Artery Disease
+Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Prevention, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and Arrhythmias, Interventions and ACS, Interventions and Coronary Artery Disease

 Keywords: Acute Coronary Syndrome, Coronary Artery Disease, Myocardial Infarction, Myocardial Revascularization, Patient Discharge, Percutaneous Coronary Intervention, Risk, Secondary Prevention